Dynamics of Quantum Chiral Solitons: Numerical Results

 Throughout this section, we present numerical results for the full quantum model to test and validate the arguments and effective theory developed in the preceding section.
 Although the classical picture of well-defined solitons in real space is blurred by quantum fluctuations, we show that the essential classical features survive, most notably the continuous field-driven phase transition evident in the magnetization curve.
 We further demonstrate that, over a finite range of magnetic fields, the lowest-lying excited states above the ground state are indeed solitons.
 Building on this, we compute their dynamics by evaluating a soliton-soliton dynamical correlator, which, as anticipated, is accurately captured by the soliton effective Hamiltonian constructed earlier.
 Finally, we discuss the implications of these soliton modes for the full spin-spin dynamical correlator.

-All numerical results are obtained using Density Matrix Renormalization Group (DMRG) and Time-Evolution Block Decimation (TEBD) calculations implemented in the \texttt{ITensors.jl} library (v0.9)~\cite{itensor,itensor-r0.3} under periodic boundary conditions (PBC).
+All numerical results are obtained using DMRG and TEBD calculations implemented in the \texttt{ITensor.jl} library (v0.9)~\cite{itensor,itensor-r0.3} under PBC.
 Although DMRG with PBC is computationally demanding due to the rapid growth of the bond dimension, open boundary conditions (OBC) would explicitly break translational symmetry and introduce an artificial attractive potential that localizes solitons near the edges.
 To prevent such artifacts, we perform all simulations on finite rings of manageable size.
 Our main results correspond to systems with \(L = 48\) and \(L = 84\) sites, for which no appreciable finite-size effects are observed.